nodecross/nodex-docs/source/reference/agent-api/index.md

   Generate and return a DIDComm signed message in accordance with W3C standards.

   :<header Content\\-Type: Specifies :code:`application/json` as a fixed value.
-  :<json Array<String> destinations: Specifies the destination DID.
+  :<json Array<String> required destinations: Specifies the destination DID.
-  :<json Map<String, Any> message: Specifies the payload to be wrapped as a DIDComm signed message.
+  :<json Map<String, Any> required message: Specifies the payload to be wrapped as a DIDComm signed message.
   :status 200: Success.
   :status 400: Bad request.
   :status 500: Internal server error.